 Wondering where to stay in London?
-From luxury to mid-priced to budget accommodation here are recommended hotels, B&Bs and hostels.
+From luxury to mid-priced to budget accommodation here are recommended hotels, B&Bs, hostels and more.

-Budget London tips for free, cheap, and unique things to do.
-Where to stay from budget to luxury to hipster.
-Where to eat, how to use the Tube, and more!
+London tips for free, cheap, and unique things to do when you travel solo.
+Where to stay, where to eat, how to use the Tube, and enjoy London on a budget.

 A Solo Travel Society member shares the joy of a solo walking holiday on the Isle of Wight.
 She enjoyed it so much, she’s now planning one in the Cotswolds!

 Salisbury and Stonehenge come highly recommended by two Solo Travel Society members from different countries who visited at different times.

 The Solo Traveler Artist in Residence shares her perspective in these images of London, a city she returns to again and again.

 Join this Solo Travel Society member on a walk around East End London, to see work from some of the world’s finest street artists.

 Solo walking is quiet, relaxing and sometimes exhilarating.
 It’s a pleasure to be alone with one’s thoughts and the surrounding beauty.
 Have a look.

 Solo in London?
 Shopping your priority?
 Then here are some tips on where to go and where to stay to save your pounds for purchases.

 What to do on a rainy day in Cornwall, England?
 Go to St. Ives.
 Here’s my day in wonderful hues of grey, mauves, greens and blues.